-Hamburger Charlie's Kids Place
+Hamburger Charlie's Kids Corner

 Kids of all ages are fascinated with the homemade spinning top game, talking hamburger, and manual typewriter.
 Children are encouraged to spin the top, type their name, and pull the Fisher-Price toys.
-Browse through the "Hamburger Storybook," it is fascinating!
-The acrylic painting of "Hamburger Charlie" at the first Seymour Fair was painted by Seymour teenager, Brooke Schuh.
+The acrylic painting of "Hamburger Charlie" at the first Seymour Fair was painted by Seymour teenager Brooke Schuh.
 Her work captures the agricultural spirit of the event.

-The "Kids Corner" is sponsored by the Seymour Lions Club.
+The "Kid's Corner" is sponsored by the Seymour Lions Club.
 Service organizations have played important roles in the history of Seymour.
 During the early years the International Order of Odd Fellows was popular.
 More recently the Lions Club has been very active with community projects.
-Additional organizations include the Masonic Lodge, Flying Club, Woman's Club, Scouts, Kiwanis Club, Knights of Columbus, Jaycees, Veterans of Foreign Wars, American Legion, Home of the Hamburger, Firemen, Seymour Community Historical Society, Model Railroad Club, youth, religious and business groups.
+Additional organizations include the Masonic Lodge, Flying Club, Woman's Club, Scouts, Kiwanis Club, Knights of Columbus, Jaycees, VFW, American Legion, Home of the Hamburger, Firemen, Seymour Community Historical Society, Model Railroad Club, youth, religious and business groups.